soumya997/soumya997.github.io/_posts/2025-03-25-my-best-projects.md

+---
+layout: post
+title: Best Project I have Worked on!
+subtitle: My work on Autonomous vehicle at IIIT Delhi
+cover-img: /assets/img/kaggle_banner.png
+thumbnail-img: /assets/img/kaggle_banner.png
+share-img: /assets/img/kaggle_banner.png
+tags: [Portfolio]
+---

-Best Project I have worked on!
+# Best Project I have Worked on!

 One of the best projects I worked on was developing and deploying an end-to-end **Traffic Light Following** ADAS feature on an autonomous vehicle at IIIT Delhi.
 Here is a demo,